What is this medicine?

 restlessness, excitability, or feelings of agitation

-unusual activities while asleep like driving, eating, making phone calls
+unusual activities while not fully awake like driving, eating, making phone calls

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):